shove70/buffer/README.md

         }
     `);

+    long GetUserId(string name)
+    {
+        // Access the database, query the user's id by name, assuming the user's ID is 1 int userId = 1;
+        // ...
+        // Query OK.

+        return userId;
+    }

     LoginRetInfo Login(string name, string password)
     {
         // Access the database, check the user name and password, assuming the validation passed, the user's ID is 1